 Linguistics students have the opportunity to practice and expand their subject knowledge in a variety of ways.

-You can consider work as a Teaching Assistant, think of volunteering at a local hospital (work with patients with communication impairment) or at the Queen’s International Centre as part of English Conversation group.
+You can consider work as a Teaching Assistant, think of volunteering at a local hospital (work with patients with communication impairment) or at the Queen’s International Centre as part of an English Conversation group.

 Linguistics Research Group

 The Linguistics Research Group exists to bring together researchers at Queen’s working on topics relating to language.
 We aim to create an inclusive environment for discussion, and welcome anyone who is interested in language-related research to attend, including undergraduate and graduate students.
-Topics are determined by the current interests of attendees, and includes round-table discussions of recent papers or current topics in linguistics and language research, as well as presentations of current work.
+Topics are determined by the current interests of attendees, and include round-table discussions of recent papers or current topics in linguistics and language research, as well as presentations of current work.

 LING 100 Teaching Assistantships

-Linguistics students are encouraged to apply for a Teaching Assistant position for LING 100: Introduction to Linguistics course.
+Linguistics students are encouraged to apply for a Teaching Assistant position for LING 100: Introduction to Linguistics.
 Students wishing to apply for this position should meet the following criteria: be registered in either Major or Minor Plan in Linguistics; have completed LING-100 with a final grade of A- or above.
 Selection will be based on LING course grades, the number of core LING courses completed, and year of study.